 Verde Canyon Railroad’s southwestern-style depot, grounds and museum (located in an old boxcar) are open daily.
 The depot is home to Boxcar Gift Store, Copper Spike Cafe, Whistle Stop@Milepost 38 gift store and John Bell Museum.
 Storyboards line the track so there is plenty to see and do before and after the train ride.

-Eye-catching additions to the Verde Canyon Railroad visitor experience are depot storyboards, overflowing with details on the Verde Canyon encounter, pioneer spirit and railroad lore, installed along the quarter-mile length of the depot’s loading platform.
+Eye-catching storyboards, overflowing with details on the Verde Canyon encounter, pioneer spirit and railroad lore, line the quarter-mile length of the depot’s loading platform.
 Visitors will gather fascinating facts about the many animals, plants and people that have imprinted the Verde Valley and the Canyon through which the train passes.
 Specifics on the railroad’s vintage FP7 locomotives and historic rail cars also are shared via storyboards.

 Shopping at the Boxcar Gift Store has never been more pleasurable.
 The quality selection of home décor, souvenirs and clothing representing the Railroad, Canyon and Southwest is irresistible.
 The Store also celebrates the artistry of local and regional artists in jewelry, sculpture and books.
-Saunter across the outdoor patio to visit the Whistle Stop@Milepost 38 where you can purchase private label wines, brews and specialty foods.
+Saunter across the outdoor patio to visit the Whistle Stop@Milepost 38 gift store to purchase private label wines, brews, snacks and other yummy specialties.

 Verde Canyon Railroad Museum

 A stroll down the sidewalk bordering the outdoor dining area leads to the John Bell Museum, a renovated boxcar housing Verde Canyon Railroad history and artifacts which spans more than a century.
 The depot and museum are open daily.